 - Above all, there is just one single cost of production.

 Blended programs combine synchronous and asynchronous forms of e-learning methodologies.
 You can allow students to enroll themselves in real-time online programs.
 Else put them into Virtual classrooms.
 The web instructor also tutors you at the same time.
 Plus you are given web-based study or materials for future reference.
 Online MBA programs are conducted via the blended e-learning method.
 Corporate employees or online degree holders benefit immensely from this kind of program.
 Certificates will be awarded to you at the end of each study program.

 Scenarios that suit different e-learning programs

-Here, you will be understanding various scenarios wherein these e-learning programs are applied to.
+Here, you will understand various scenarios wherein these e-learning programs are applied to.
 The points have been collated in a bulleted form for an easier degree of understanding:

-- Asynchronous e-learning method is ideally suitable for distance education courses, financial training or learning about the nuances of writing.
+- The asynchronous e-learning method is ideally suitable for distance education courses, financial training or learning about the nuances of writing.
 Here, you are taking up a full-length course that is not specific to an institute or organization.

 - Synchronous e-learning is adapted well in case of an off-shoring process or product training programs.
 The web instructor will represent the on-site zone.
 The trainees or attendees will represent the off-shore area.
 Live webinars or time-specific web meetings are needed as the training happens live from the client’s end.

 - Blended learning programs are adopted by classrooms.
 Wherein you have the instructor running you through the modules.
-This is done by PPT slides or web-based presentation.
+This is done by PPT slides or web-based presentations.
 A projector might be used to impart training.
-At the end of it, the students get learning kits in the form of CD-ROMs, DVD’s, etc.
+At the end of it, the students get learning kits in the form of CD-ROMs, DVDs, etc.